GeoDS/OASIS_wildfire/README.md

 ---

 ## Example questions

-Every capability is written out as a question you can type in [`docs/06-how-to-use.md`](docs/06-how-to-use.md), which also lists what does *not* work (§10) rather than omitting it.
-A representative set follows.

 **Start a session.** Answered from a declared inventory — no pipeline runs, and the map is left exactly as it was.